stickerboy/convrtrjs/privacy/index.md

 Under GDPR and the ePrivacy Directive, local storage is treated similarly to cookies.
 However, consent is **not required** when the data stored is:

-- **Strictly necessary** for providing a service the user has requested (e.g., remembering tool visibility or theme preferences) [3](https://law.stackexchange.com/questions/30739/do-the-gdpr-and-cookie-law-regulations-apply-to-localstorage).
+- **Strictly necessary** for providing a service the user has requested (e.g., remembering tool visibility or theme preferences).

 We ensure that local storage is used only for functionality that improves your experience and does not track or profile you.

 ### Your Choices

 - You can **clear your browser’s local storage** at any time to reset your preferences.
-- You can **opt out of Google Analytics tracking** using browser extensions like Google Analytics Opt-out.
+- You can **[opt out of Google Analytics tracking](https://support.google.com/analytics/answer/181881)** using browser extensions like Google Analytics Opt-out.

 ### Changes to this Privacy Policy

 We may update our policy from time to time, any changes will be marked on this page and available on our [Changelog](/changelog).
 You can additionally filter down to just privacy related changes using the [Privacy tag](/changelog/tag/privacy/ "Changelog filter for privacy related updates") search.

 ### Contact